polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/basic-dapp/part-3-transfer-funds.md

 If you run this example, you will get find our `Transfert` component below the Balance table.
 ![All balances](./assets/part-3-1.jpg)

-# 3.2 Good to know

-In this tutorial, we do no show how to create accounts using this `api` although it's possible.
-The reason is simple, we do not want to encourage developpers to manage accounts in the browser.
-DNS attacks, pishing and other commons attack put users at risk.
-We will handle this exact use case in the part 4.

 [Part 4 - Use external accounts ->](part-4-use-external-accounts.md)